-Strengthening the capacity of Governments for policymaking and programming on youth at the national level continues to be the mainstay of UN work on youth in countries.
-The Youth2030 Scorecards include indicators to track progress in this area across UN entities and UNCTs.
+Strengthening capacity of Governments for policymaking and programming on youth at the national level continues to be the mainstay of UN work on youth in countries.
+The Youth2030 Scorecards includes indicators to track progress in this area across UN entities and UNCTs.

 This section provides a big picture of the proportion of countries supported by entities to strengthen national policies and Leaving No One Behind in their mandated areas of work.
-It also includes detailed insights from the work of UNCTs in supporting national Governments across seven areas: (a) aligning national policies to the Sustainable Development Goals, (b) improving policy coherence, (c) Leaving No One Behind, (d) making available disaggregated data, (e) improving public financing on youth and development, (f) mainstreaming youth engagement in the design, monitoring and review of sectoral programmes and (g) improving in-country coordination on youth.
-While four of these seven areas - policy alignment, data, public financing and mainstreaming youth engagement - are oriented across sectors, the remaining three areas - policy coherence, Leaving No One Behind and in-country coordination on youth - are cross-sectoral.
+It also includes detailed insights from the work of UNCTs in supporting national Governments across seven areas: i) aligning national policies to the Sustainable Development Goals ii) improving policy coherence, iii) Leaving No One Behind, iv) making available disaggregated data, v) improving public financing on youth and development, vi) mainstreaming youth engagement in the design, monitoring and review of sectoral programmes and vii) improving in-country coordination on youth.
+While four of these seven areas - policy alignment, data, public financing and mainstreaming youth engagement are oriented across sectors, the remaining three areas - policy coherence, Leaving No One Behind and in-country coordination on youth - are cross-sectoral.